Unforgiven (2003): Aftermath

 On the October 20 episode of Raw, Co-General Manager Eric Bischoff proposed that he and Co-General Manager Steve Austin face off at Survivor Series in a traditional 5-on-5 Survivor Series match to determine the future of Raw.
 The stipulation of the match was that if Austin's team defeated Bischoff's team, Austin could no longer have to be physically provoked before assaulting a Raw Superstar; if Bischoff’s team, however, were victorious, Austin must resign his position as Co-General Manager.
 Austin promptly accepted the challenge, with Bischoff announcing the first two members of his team were Scott Steiner and Chris Jericho.
 Later in the night, Booker T was announced as the first member of Austin's Survivor Series team.
 The following week, Rob Van Dam, and Bubba Ray and D-Von Dudley were named members to join Austin's team.
 For Team Bischoff, Christian and Mark Henry were announced as members, as well.
 On the November 3 episode of Raw, both Austin and Bischoff announced their final members to join their respective team; Shawn Michaels accepted Austin's invitation to join his team and Bischoff announced Randy Orton as the last member to join his team.
 At Survivor Series, Team Bischoff (Steiner, Jericho, Christian, Henry and Orton) defeated Team Austin (Booker T, Van Dam, Bubba Ray, D-Von and Michaels).
 As a result of Austin's team losing, he lost his position as Co-General Manager of Raw.

 On the September 22 episode of Raw, Shane McMahon was hospitalized after the events in his match against Kane at Unforgiven.
-Shane sent a "message" to Kane, but before he could finish, Kane appeared in Shane's hospital room and attacked him.
-The attack led to Shane bleeding from his forehead and Kane telling him to "Get Well Soon!".
-Two weeks later, Shane interfered in a match between Kane and Rosey, which angered Kane.
-After the match, Kane ran around rampant backstage looking for Shane.
-Kane walked by a Semi-Truck and saw Shane, who taunted Kane and jumped into a limousine.
+McMahon sent a "message" to Kane, but before he could finish, Kane appeared in McMahon's hospital room and attacked him.
+The attack led to McMahon bleeding from his forehead and Kane telling him to "Get Well Soon!".
+Two weeks later, McMahon interfered in a match between Kane and Rosey, which angered Kane.
+After the match, Kane ran around rampant backstage looking for McMahon.
+Kane walked by a semi-truck and saw McMahon, who taunted Kane and jumped into a limousine.
 Kane broke the limousine's window and got in through the sunroof.
-Shane proceeded to get out from the drivers seat and rigged the limousine to crash directly into another truck.
+McMahon proceeded to get out from the drivers seat and rigged the limousine to crash directly into another truck.
 After the crash, workers attend to the limousine with a bloody Kane inside.
-The following week on Raw, Shane challenged Kane, who was in the hospital recovering from the car crash from the week before, to a match at Survivor Series.
+The following week on Raw, McMahon challenged Kane, who was in the hospital recovering from the car crash from the week before, to a match at Survivor Series.
 As the challenge was made, Kane sprang up and attacked a doctor and a nurse who were attending to him.
-On the October 27 episode of Raw, Shane challenged Kane to an Ambulance match, which Kane accepted.
-At Survivor Series, Kane defeated Shane after Kane performed a Tombstone Piledriver on him and then throwing Shane into the ambulance.
+On the October 27 episode of Raw, McMahon challenged Kane to an Ambulance match, which Kane accepted.
+At Survivor Series, Kane defeated McMahon after Kane performed a Tombstone Piledriver on him and then throwing McMahon into the ambulance.